acocac/postloss-Spattern/README.md

 ## Presentation
 Theory and Hands-on slides are available inside the repository folder.

-A detailed step by step guide is in preparation.
+A detailed step by step guide is under preparation.